do-community/cloud_haiku/README.md

 ### Writing a Haiku

-In the spirit of open source, we would like you to write an original haiku rather than submitting one that someone else has written.
+In the spirit of open source, we would like you to write an original haiku rather than submit one that someone else has written.

-Your haiku does not need to be the best thing you have ever written, but it should fit into the poetic guidelines of what a haiku is, which you can read about in the next section.
+Your haiku should be fun and challenging to write.
+You must ensure that it fits into the poetic guidelines of what a haiku is, which you can read about in the next section.

 ### Haiku Format